DK Havenergi

 DK CCS

-Organizations were shaken by the closure of the open door scheme
+Organizations shocked by the closure of the open door scheme

-Both Green Power Denmark, Brintbranchen and DI fear the consequences for the Danish climate ambitions, as a result of the "open door scheme" being put on hold, as a result of doubts about whether the scheme is in line with EU rules.
+Both Green Power Denmark, the Hydrogen Industry and DI fear the consequences for Danish climate ambitions as a result of the "open door scheme" being put on hold due to doubts about whether the scheme is in conflict with EU regulations.

 6. FEB 2023 11.55